jaar23/tui_widget/docs/widgets.md

 ## <a id="textareawg">TextArea</a>

 The textarea widget has two mode, vi-enabled mode and edit mode.
 For vi-enabled mode, it supported basic keybinding of vi and comes with (Normal, Visual, Insert) mode.
 It is currently under experimental release.
 Edit mode textarea works similar to a html textarea or an `InputBox` with multiple rows.
+ViMode is currently under experiment, test it before you are using it.

 Normal mode (vi-enabled)
 minimal supported of vi keybinding